Trans children and schools

 You can also check out the 2021 Gender and LGBT+ Education Material Report, which groups content by school level.

-It is important to recognize the gender identity of transgender children and celebrate their gender expression and choice of name and pronoun, for example they/them, he/him, she/her etc. Education for those working with trans children as well as their immediate family is an important part of improving their well-being, but there is also a need to change the structure and organization of institutions such as schools and after-school centers.
+It is important to recognize the gender identity of transgender children and celebrate their gender expression and choice of name and pronoun, for example they/them, he/him, she/her etc. Education for those working with trans children as well as their immediate family is an important part of improving their well-being, but there is also a need to change the structure and organization of institutions such as schools and after-school programs.

 School-based gender segregation and birthday groups